tim-kos/frey/README.md

 There needs to be a `./.git` dir preset relative from your current directory.

-Keeping infra recipes together with the app is convenient and allows both to move at the same pace.
+Keeping infra projects together with the app is convenient and allows both to move at the same pace.
 If you revert to 2 years ago, you can also inspect the matching infra from that time.